 - In 2008, The Nature Conservancy produced Managing Habitats for Migrating Land Birds in the Western Lake Erie Basin (pdf), a practical guide to help private and public landowners manage habitats to sustain birds as they migrate through the Great Lakes region, particularly around Lake Erie.

 - Conservancy scientists recently developed a successful model to locate the varying types of key stopover sites along Lake Erie, and have used it to identify places still in need of protection.
-The Conservancy plans to replicate this site identification process throughout the Great Lakes.
+The Western Lake Erie Coastal Conservation Vision project is helping The Nature Conservancy and partners identify additional locations to expand and improve migratory bird stopover habitat throughout the Great Lakes.

-- At 750 acres, The Nature Conservancy’s Kitty Todd Preserve is the centerpiece of the Oak Openings Region, a complex of oak savanna and wet prairie that supports an array of migratory birds, such as the red-headed woodpecker and cerulean warbler.
+- At just over 1000 acres, The Nature Conservancy’s Kitty Todd Nature Preserve is the centerpiece of the Oak Openings Region, a complex of oak savanna and wet prairie that supports an array of migratory birds, such as the red-headed woodpecker and cerulean warbler.